mrikh/MRPopOverVC/README.md

 To use this, simply download the whole project and drag and drop the MRPopOver group folder to your own project.
 There are three ways you can use this project.

 **NOTE:** This does not support orientation changes.
 That part you will have to handle on your own.
+Also ensure that you create the provided pop overs **after** calling animations.

 ##First - Present a pop over with a view controller
 You can show a view controller from any view of that you decided.
 It will adjust itself to fit across the whole width and